mmilkin/cchaser/README.md

 This projects primary purpose is to be a simple app that runs on Raspberry Pi to control a modified remote control car to chase cats.

-This projects secondary purpose is to provide an example of how one might integrate a flask app with the GPIO pins of a Raspberry Pie.
+This projects secondary purpose is to provide an example of how one might integrate a flask app with the GPIO pins of a Raspberry Pi.
 To control two independent DC motors while streaming 'live' video.

 External dependencies:
     Video: ffmpeg

 Video Streaming:
-  To enable video streaming to the flask application the RaspberryPie needs to serve the stream on a port and address specified in the settings.py.
+  To enable video streaming to the flask application the Raspberry Pi needs to serve the stream on a port and address specified in the settings.py.

 Environment
 -----------